attilammagyar/js80p/README.md

 Ever evolving pulse width modulated bass sound.
 The mod wheel adds a tremolo effect, aftertouch slightly brightens and emphasizes the sound while also adjusting the tremolo's timing.

+<a id="preset-ambient-pluck"></a>

+### Ambient Pluck

+Dark ambient pluck with distinct response to note velocity and a sustained sub oscillator for low notes.
+The mod wheel adds high-passed echos and reverb (with a little bit of side-chain compression), and aftertouch adds more harmonics to high notes and makes bass notes growl.
+Pitch bends, besides affecting the currently sounding notes, also change the pitch of the ambience.

 <a href="#toc">Table of Contents</a>